 Conclusion

-For firms, success will depend on early preparation, including gathering financial records, documenting specific barriers encountered, and maintaining open communication with certifying agencies.
+For firms, successful recertification will depend on early preparation, including gathering financial records, documenting specific barriers encountered, and maintaining open communication with certifying agencies.
 As the new standards are rolled out and firms are reviewed under the updated criteria, the program’s operation under the individualized framework will begin to take shape.

 About the Author